5 Website Design Do’s & Don’ts: A Strategic Guide for Equestrian Brands

 3. Visual Consistency and Brand Identity

-Fonts, colours, and imagery are not decoration—they are signals of identity and professionalism.
+Fonts, colours, and imagery are not decoration.
+They are signals of identity and professionalism.
 Do use a small, deliberate palette and no more than two or three typefaces.
-The right typography and colours reinforce your values: a heritage brand may opt for elegant serif fonts and warm neutrals, while a performance-focused athlete may choose bold sans-serif and dynamic tones.
-Don’t overload your site with decorative fonts, clashing colours, or stock imagery that looks generic or inauthentic.
+The right typography and colours reinforce your values.
+A heritage brand may opt for elegant serif fonts and warm neutrals, while a performance-focused athlete may choose bold sans-serif fonts and dynamic tones.
+Do not overload your site with decorative fonts, clashing colours, or stock imagery that looks generic or inauthentic.

 Photography in particular carries weight in equestrian marketing.
 A polished, authentic image of a rider, horse, or facility communicates far more than words alone.
 Social media-ready imagery can be reused across channels, but on your website it must be optimised for performance and aligned with your brand’s personality.
-Consistency is what ties your visual language together, ensuring that your site feels trustworthy and recognisable.
+Consistency is what ties your visual language together, ensuring that your site feels trustworthy and recognisable to both users and sponsors.

 Consider a luxury saddle brand.
 A sleek website with carefully chosen fonts, a muted colour palette, and professional photography of the product in use reinforces a message of quality and craftsmanship.
 The same brand using inconsistent fonts and generic stock photos would instantly feel less credible.